1 Introduction

 Several studies have also shown that incorporating spatial effects significantly improves the accuracy of models in terms of error reduction and predictive power (Liu 2013; Pace et al. 1998).
 The suitability of these models to analyse real life data is demonstrated by a multitude of studies: (Abelson et al. 2013; Basu and Thibodeau 1998; Cohen et al. 2016; Helbich et al. 2014; Stamou et al. 2017).
 These reference studies were conducted in different countries such as Australia, the United States, Greece, Austria, which show applicability across different economic conditions.

-Despite intense research activity, application in small economies like Brunei remains underexplored, presenting a critical research gap that this study seeks to address.
-Such economies face unique challenges in analyzing housing markets.
+Despite intense research activity, application in small economies like Brunei remains understudied, presenting a critical research gap that this study seeks to address.
+Such economies face unique challenges in analysing housing markets.
 These challenges include limited geographic variability, concentrated economic activity in specific hubs, and significant government intervention, such as national housing schemes.
-These factors often create distinct spatial-temporal clustering patterns in property prices that are underexplored in existing literature.
+These factors often create distinct spatio-temporal clustering patterns in property prices that are underexplored in existing literature.
 Additionally, data limitations–such as the availability of consistent, detailed information over time–further complicate the application of traditional spatial econometric methods.

 The aforementioned SAR and GWR models present additional limitations when applied to small economies.
 As mentioned, SAR models focus on global spatial dependencies, which may not adequately capture localised interactions critical in small datasets.
 GWR, while adept at modeling spatial heterogeneity, requires point-level data, which is often unavailable in small economies.
 These limitations necessitate alternative approaches better suited to Brunei’s housing market, characterised by area-level data and localised spatial dependencies.